ozanlimited/ozan-checkout-ios/README.md

 ### Manual Installation

-1. [Download Intercom for iOS](https://github.com/ozanlimited/ozan-checkout-ios/archive/master.zip) and extract the zip.
+1. [Download OzanCheckout for iOS](https://github.com/ozanlimited/ozan-checkout-ios/archive/master.zip) and extract the zip.
 2. Go to your Xcode project's "General" settings.
 Drag `OzanCheckout.framework` to the "Embedded Binaries" section.
 Make sure "Copy items if needed" is selected and click Finish.

 ## Example app